Sslaxx/Godot_Sonic_Engine/Docs/Design/02_Levels.md

 ## Overview

 A "level" consists of an act.
 It is self-contained; that is, within a single level a single act (i.e., a single scene in Godot) ala Sonic 1/2.

-That said, if a developer wants to organise things differently - say a "level" being one entire zone ala 3/K - they're free to do so.
+That said, if a developer wants to organise things differently - say a "level" being one entire zone ala 3/K - they're free to do so, but how they do so is up to them.

 ## Level inheritance and scripting.

-Levels (as in the scenes) do not inherit anything, but there is a `level_generic.gd` which contains basic functionality all levels will use; this should be inherited by the script you make for the level.
+The level scenes themselves do not inherit anything, but there is a `level_generic.gd` script which contains basic functionality all levels will use, which inherits from `Node2D`; this should be inherited by the script you make for the level.

 The scripting inheritance structure should be `your_level_script.gd` -> `level_generic.gd` -> `Node2D`.